The UAD Fairchild 670 adds a slight touch of harmonics. The mojo. And then the gain reduction kicks in…

 - Having the built-in parallel wet/dry is always a nice digital addition.
 Double your compression, half your mix.

 - The DC Threshold controls are the coolest thing ever.
 Well, maybe not but they allow for so much control, especially if you are using this on a mix bus.
-See the charts below for the two extreme positions.
-You can set it anywhere between them to get your own custom knee.
+See the charts below for the two extreme positions, as well as “cal”, the factory set calibration.
 When you pair this with attenuation based on incoming level, as well as release characteristics, it’s a pretty powerful tool.
 (And you don’t even have to get a screwdriver.)

-For the fun of it, check out an original Fairchild Manual here.
+For the fun of it, check out the original Fairchild Manual.